RemyLogisDom/remyxer/README.md

 Remyxer can record all musician tracks independently and produce a wav file for each musician.

-Once recorded, Remyxer can playback all tracks.
+Once recorded, Remyxer can playback all the tracks, or record one or more will playing the others, or whatever you need.

-Remyxer can upload the wav file to an FTP server to share it with the other band members working on the same partition, then musician can work even if a musician in not present.
+Remyxer can upload the wav files to an FTP server to share it with the other band members working on the same partition, then musicians can work even if a musician in not present or if they are not together, they will still have the recorded sounds.

+Remyxer uses portaudio to drive real time multitrack audio input output and libsndfile to read and write wav files.